-Baking with the kids is one of my greatest joys and I love when we can try out different recipes together!
-This Brown Sugar Chocolate Chip Cookie is a slight twist on a classic, but one that is definitely worth trying!
+Brown Sugar Chocolate Chip Cookies are a slight twist on a classic, one that is definitely worth trying!
+The cookies are packed with chocolate and are as chewy as can be.
 If you want more Cookie Recipes, be sure to see my 50 favorites!

 Brown Sugar vs. Granulated Sugar